frc7308/autobot/README.md

 $ pip install numpy
 ```

+Set Up Targets:

-Print 2 4x4 ArUco vision targets with IDs 0 and 1 at http://chev.me/arucogen/, and post them on a wall with the same height from the ground vertically but a few apart horizontally (exact distance doesn't matter as coordinates are normalized).
+1. Print 2 4x4 ArUco vision targets with IDs 0 and 1 at http://chev.me/arucogen/.

+2. Post the ArUco targets on a wall with the same height from the ground vertically but a few feet apart horizontally.
+The target with ID 0 should be on the left and the target with ID 1 should be on the right.

+3. Measure the distance between the targets (in inches) and set the `_target_dist` variable in demo.py to match your measurement.

-Change the config settings in `demo.py` to fit your webcam's specs (the variables that start with `_config_camera`).
+4. Change the config settings in `demo.py` to fit your webcam's specs (the variables that start with `_config_camera`).

 ### Run: